uvsmtid/vagrant-boxes/readme.md

 # Using unpublished Vagrant box #

-In this section another box is used as an example (which was unpublished) - `windows-server-2012-R2-gui`:
+In this section another (unpublished) box is used as an example - `windows-server-2012-R2-gui`.
+It cannot be downloaded from public sources, but it can be reproduced based on [its description][11].

+As soon as the box file (archive) is generated, it can be added to Vagrant:

 ```
-vagrant box add windows-server-2012-R2-gui windows-server-2012-R2-gui-1.0.0-box.tar.gz
+vagrant box add --name windows-server-2012-R2-gui windows-server-2012-R2-gui-1.0.0-box.tar.gz
 ```

-NOTE: Specifically this box (because it is Windows) requires its own more customized [Vagrantfile][10] to run.
+NOTE:
+Specifically this box requires its own more customized [`Vagrantfile`][10] to run (because it is Windows).
+The simples way is to run Vagrant directly in the [`windows-server-2012-R2-gui`][12] directory of this Git repository's local clone using the mentioned `Vagrantfile` directly.
+The steps to make Vagrant work on Linux host with Windows guest may also be non-trivial - see the [descriptoin][11].

 # footer #